ritalarina/CaloricMedCare/README.md

    - volume, calories and protein patient is going to consume at recommended feeding speed.

 ## Contributing
+- Have questions or ideas?
+Join our [Telegram Channel](https://t.me/+gHYkZ2fRgeBmNmE0) to discuss with the community!
 - Check out the [TODO](https://github.com/ritalarina/caloricmedcare/blob/master/TODO.md) file to see what's planned.
 - If you want to contribute to this project, feel free to open issues or submit pull requests.
 - I am currently working using GitHub Flow method (master and feature branches), so if you want to make a feature, make a new branch and when ready merge it back to master.